Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Dinner

-If you’re looking for upscale dining, and Mexican cuisine with a twist, Wild is the perfect choice.
-Wild is Michelin-rated and offers a fantastic ambience, it feels like you’re in the jungle but with beautiful furnishings!
+If you’re looking for upscale dining and Mexican cuisine with a twist, Wild is the perfect choice.
+Wild is Michelin-rated and offers a fantastic ambience; it feels like you’re in the jungle but with beautiful furnishings!

 KITCHEN TABLE

-Location: Beach Road
+Hotel Zone, Beach Road (jungle)

 When to visit: Dinner